fpirotti/lasPhotoCamSIM/README.md

 **-orast**: exports 180x180 pixel rasters in ESRI GRID ASCII format.
 Pixels represent the point counts.

-**-log**: converts pixel values, which represent point counts, to natural log scale (-orast must be also present).
+**-log10**: converts pixel values, which represent point counts, to log10 scale (-orast must be also present) - formula is log10(pixelvalue+1).
+Cells with no pixels (value=0) are thus given log(1) and have value 0 also after transformation.
 This can be helpful as high zenith angles will obviously intersect a very high number of poitnts.
 Log-transformation can scale to better visualize results.

+**-db**: converts to dB (decibel values) with -10*log10(pixelvalue/maxPixelValue).
+The pixel with most point counts will have value 1, the other will have positive values.

 **-zCam \<height value in meters\>**: *default=1.3m* \n\t- height of camera - NB this is in absolute height with respect to the point cloud, so if your point cloud is normalized (e.g. a canopy height model) then 1.3m will be 1.3m from the ground.